 While there were several performers who portrayed the Lone Ranger in a few early broadcasts, James Jewell hired Michigan native Earle W. Graser and he became the radio Lone Ranger from 1933 through early 1941.
 Graser did his last LR broadcast on the evening of April 7, 1941.
 The following day, April 8, 1941, he fell asleep while driving and was killed in an automobile accident in Farmington, Michigan.

-LR announcer Brace Beemer took over Graser's role, and the five episodes which were broadcast on April 9, 11, 14, 16 and 18, 1941 have become known as "the Transition Series".
+LR announcer Brace Beemer took over Graser's role, and the five episodes on April 9, 11, 14, 16 and 18, 1941 have become known as "the Transition Series".
 During that five program changeover from Graser to Brace Beemer, Tonto did most of the work while Beemer played a wounded and injured LR who uttered a few moans and grunts and wrote instructions to his trusted Indian companion.
-On April 21, 1941, in an episode titled "Outpost in the Desert", Brace Beemer (and his booming baritone voice) settled into his new job as radio's Lone Ranger, a role he would play for thirteen years until the final live broadcast on September 3, 1954.
+On April 21, 1941, in an episode titled "Outpost in the Desert", Brace Beemer (and his booming baritone voice) settled into his new job as radio's Lone Ranger, a role he would play for thirteen years through the final live broadcast on September 3, 1954.

 Brace Bell Beemer was born in Mt.
 Carmel, Illinois on December 9, 1902 and passed away March 1, 1965 while playing bridge with friends.
 Though some sources list 1903 as his birthdate, the grave marker shows his birth year as 1902 (see the Find A Grave link at bottom of this page).

 (Courtesy of Judy Jewell Kelly)